What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The Times ended its national edition in 2004, its California section in 2009, and its magazine in 2012.
 The paper also consolidated its foreign reporting with the Chicago Tribune (another Tribune paper) in 2009, and by late 2009, the Times’ editor said he no longer saw the paper as a competitor of national publications like The New York Times.

 The Times combined its print and web operations in 2007, emphasizing the website’s importance with the move.
 The merger was prompted by a 2006 internal report that found the paper’s web operation slow, understaffed and lacking in leadership.
 In 2009, Editor Russ Stanton said the Times’ web revenues could cover the cost of the newsroom’s payroll.
 By 2011, the Times’ web traffic had increased dramatically, largely as a result of efforts in search engine optimization and social media.
+The paper redesigned its website in 2014, introducing a visual browsing mode, a continually scrolling stream of stories, and pre-written tweets and status updates on article pages.

 The Times launched an online paid subscription plan in March 2012, using a metered model that allows 15 free articles per month before charging 99 cents and then $1.99 per week.
 The paper had experimented with paid content previously, putting its arts and entertainment listings behind a paywall from 2003 to 2005.
 The Times also released a $1.99 iPhone app in June 2010 and a free iPad version of the LA Times Magazine, LA, in April 2011.
 The paper reported 177,000 digital subscriptions across its platforms in 2013.